-- 4.4.2 Fire stops shall have an FRR of no less than that required for the fire separation within which they are installed, and shall be tested in accordance with Appendix C C5.1. - 4.4.3 Fire stops and methods of installation shall be identical to those of the prototype used in tests to establish their FRR. - 4.4.4 The material selected for use as fire stops shall be approved for the type and size of the gap or penetration, and for the type of material and construction used in the fire separation.
+- 4.4.2 Fire stops shall have an FRR of no less than that required for the fire separation within which they are installed, and shall be tested in accordance with Appendix C C5.1. - 4.4.3 Fire stops and methods of installation shall be identical to those of the prototype used in tests to establish their FRR.

+Amend 2 Dec 2013 4.4.4 The material selected for use as fire stops shall have been tested for the type and size of the gap or penetration, and for the type of material and construction used in the fire separation.